 Manipur with Myanmar to its east, Assam to its west, Nagaland to its north and Myanmar and Mizoram to its south, is generally inhabited by the Meitis (mainly Hindus), in the valley and the Nagas and Kukis (mostly Christians), in the hills.
 Its people are mainly of the Indo Mongoloid stock, with their distinctive customs and cultures, martial tradition, independent spirit and great capacity for physical and mental endurance.

 They speak in their in own rich and expressive languages and also speak ‘Meiteilon’ (Manipuri), the language of the Meiti people and the ‘lingua franca’ of Manipur.

 They have lived together for centuries in complete harmony setting up a great example of unity in diversity.

-Manipur has a historical record for at least 2500 years.
+Manipur has a historical record of at least 2500 years.
 Its old name was Kangleipak with Kangla being the capital of the rulers of Manipur.
-It retained its Independence till 1891, when the invading British Forces annexed the independent land of Manipur.
+It retained its Independence till 1891 when the invading British Forces annexed the independent land of Manipur.